-13. NFS Version 4 Requests
+13. NFS version 4 Requests

 For the NFS version 4 RPC program, there are two traditional RPC procedures: NULL and COMPOUND.
 All other functionality is defined as a set of operations and these operations are defined in normal XDR/RPC syntax and semantics.
-However, these operations are

-Shepler, et al. Standards Track [Page 99] encapsulated within the COMPOUND procedure.
+However, these operations are encapsulated within the COMPOUND procedure.
 This requires that the client combine one or more of the NFS version 4 operations into a single request.

 The NFS4_CALLBACK program is used to provide server to client signaling and is constructed in a similar fashion as the NFS version 4 program.
 The procedures CB_NULL and CB_COMPOUND are defined in the same way as NULL and COMPOUND are within the NFS program.
-The CB_COMPOUND request also encapsulates the remaining operations of the NFS4 CALLBACK program.
+The CB_COMPOUND request also encapsulates the remaining operations of the NFS4_CALLBACK program.
 There is no predefined RPC program number for the NFS4_CALLBACK program.
 It is up to the client to specify a program number in the "transient" program range.
-The program and port number of the NFS4_CALLBACK program are provided by the client as part of the SETCLIENTID operation and therefore is fixed for the life of the client instantiation.
+The program and port number of the NFS4_CALLBACK program are provided by the client as part of the SETCLIENTID/SETCLIENTID_CONFIRM sequence.
+The program and port can be changed by another SETCLIENTID/SETCLIENTID_CONFIRM sequence, and it is possible to use the sequence to change them within a client incarnation without removing relevant leased client state.